KardiaIO/kardia-web/README.md

 ###3Scale
 [3Scale](http://www.3scale.net/) is third-party API management and authentication.
 It will keep track of user usage and authenticate users before allowing them access to our API.

-### Require 3scale and link your account to the node server.
+### Require 3scale and link your account to the node.js server.
 ```javascript
 var threeScale = require('3scale').Client;